9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 # Examples

 ## Output
-Now let's try an apply the IPO model to Python.
-To demonstrate the Output part of the IPO model in Python, we will be using the `print` function to display the text "Hello World" to the screen.
+Now let's try and apply the IPO model to Python.
+To demonstrate the "Output" part of the IPO model, we will be using the `print` function to display the text "Hello World" to the screen.

 ```python
 print("Hello World")